jobinthompu/etleap-redshift-dev-days/README.md

 Here is the scenario we'll be working through in this workshop.
 You are a data engineer at DoggySwag, an online retailer of dog products.
 Your analytics team wants to understand how your customers navigate your website in order to find and buy products, in order to optimize the user experience and increase spending.

 User behavior data is available through events that have been captured with a web analytics tool, whereas the customer spend data is stored in your own SQL database.
-The web analytics tool has a reporting layer that provides user behavior insight, but this doesn't include data about customer spending.
+The web analytics tool has a reporting layer that provides user behavior insights, but this doesn't include data about customer spending.
 Your analysts can run SQL queries against the customer spend data, but can't correlate this with their online behavior data.

-In this workshop you'll learn how to create a Redshift data warehouse that centralizes data from both these data sources.
-This way your analysts can run queries across the data sets.
+In this workshop you'll learn how to create a Redshift data warehouse that centralizes data from both data sources.
+This way your analysts can run queries across both data sets.

 ## Prerequisites

-- You must have an AWS account and an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user with sufficient permissions to interact with the AWS Management Console and creating various resources.
+- You must have an AWS account and an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user with sufficient permissions to interact with the AWS Management Console and create various resources.
 - Your IAM permissions must also include access to create IAM roles and policies created by the AWS CloudFormation template.